deepnote/jupyterlab-deepnote/README.md

 ## A third-party extension for JupyterLab for viewing Deepnote projects (`.deepnote` files) directly in JupyterLab

 > **Note:** This is an unofficial, community-developed extension and is not affiliated with or endorsed by Project Jupyter.
-JupyterLab is a trademark of LF Charities, Inc.
+JupyterLab is a trademark of LF Charities, Inc. “Jupyter” and the Jupyter logos are trademarks or registered trademarks of LF Charities, used by Deepnote Inc with permission.

 [Installation](#installation) • [Usage](#usage) • [Development](#development) • [License](#license) • [Deepnote](https://deepnote.com) • [GitHub community](https://github.com/deepnote/deepnote)